Test your third-party TTS engine playback

 Because not all TTS engines operate the same way, third-party TTS engine playback may differ.
 For example, some TTS engines only allow up to 3 KB of text, and if you submit a string that exceeds that length it may play nothing, or it may fall back to the Genesys TTS engine if it supports the current language.
 Engines usually have higher latency for synthesizing large TTS requests, and TTS requests with more than a couple thousand characters at a time may not be recommended.
 Performance can vary depending on language, dialect, and voice.

-It is important to test and confirm third-party TTS engine behavior.
+It is also important to test and confirm third-party TTS engine behavior.
 Runtime playback of TTS strings is at the third-party provider’s discretion and may not produce the same behavior as the Genesys TTS engine.
 One TTS engine could read 5.0 as “five point zero,” while another could read that text as “five period zero.”

 Example: